-Japanese Zen Dining Room Ideas
+Japanese Zen Dining Room Design Ideas

 A serene Japanese-style dining corner features full-height shoji screens framed in light wood, diffusing soft daylight onto tatami mats.
 A floating dark stone ledge functions as a low table above a strip of fieldstone lit by concealed warm LEDs, with a charcoal round stool nearby, a woven bamboo ceiling with a subtle checker pattern overhead, and simple vessels—a bronze bowl and a celadon cup—set against textured beige plaster walls.
 Zen Dining Nook with Shoji and Tatami